Robert Hanssen: Early life

-Hanssen was born in Chicago, Illinois, to a Lutheran family that lived in the Norwood Park neighborhood.
+Hanssen was born in Chicago to a Lutheran family that lived in the Norwood Park neighborhood.
 His father, Howard (died 1993), a Chicago police officer, was allegedly emotionally abusive to Hanssen during his childhood.
 Hanssen graduated from William Howard Taft High School in 1962 and attended Knox College in Galesburg, Illinois, where he earned a bachelor's degree in chemistry in 1966.

-Hanssen applied for a cryptography job at the National Security Agency following his college graduation but was turned down due to budget constraints.
-He enrolled in dental school at Northwestern University, but he switched his focus to business after three years.
+Hanssen applied for a cryptography position at the NSA after graduating from college, but was turned down due to budget constraints.
+He enrolled in dental school at Northwestern University, but switched his focus at the university to business after three years.
 Hanssen received an MBA in accounting and information systems in 1971 and took a job with an accounting firm.
-He quit after one year and joined the Chicago Police Department as an internal affairs investigator, specializing in forensic accounting.
-In January 1976, Hanssen left the Chicago police to join the Federal Bureau of Investigation (FBI).
+He quit after one year and joined the Chicago Police Department as an internal affairs (IA) investigator, specializing in forensic accounting.
+In January 1976, Hanssen left the Chicago police to join the FBI.

-Hanssen met Bernadette "Bonnie" Wauck, a staunch Roman Catholic, while attending dental school at Northwestern.
+Hanssen met Bernadette "Bonnie" Wauck, a staunch Roman Catholic, while attending dental school at Northwestern University.
 The couple married in 1968, and Hanssen converted from Lutheranism to Catholicism.

 Career and espionage

 FBI career and first espionage activities (1976–1981)

 Upon becoming a special agent on January 12, 1976, Hanssen was transferred to the FBI's field office in Gary, Indiana.
 In 1978, he and his growing family of three (eventually six) children relocated to New York City when the bureau transferred him to its field office there.
 The next year, Hanssen was transferred to counterintelligence and given the task of compiling a database of Soviet intelligence for the FBI.

-In 1979, Hanssen approached the Soviet Main Intelligence Directorate (GRU) and offered his services.
+In 1979, Hanssen approached the Soviet GRU and offered his services.
 He never indicated any political or ideological motive for his actions, telling the FBI after he was caught that his only motivation was financial.
 During his first espionage cycle, Hanssen provided a significant amount of information to the GRU, including details of the FBI's bugging activities and lists of suspected Soviet intelligence agents.
 His most important leak was the betrayal of Dmitri Polyakov, a CIA informant who passed enormous amounts of information to U.S. intelligence while rising to the rank of general in the Soviet Army.
 Following a second betrayal by CIA mole Aldrich Ames in 1985, Polyakov was arrested in 1986 and executed in 1988.
 Ames was officially blamed for giving Polyakov's name to the Soviets, while Hanssen's attempt was not revealed until after his 2001 capture.